JROdeyemi/Data2Bots-Assessment/README.md

-# Data Engineering Automation Project
+# AWS S3 - Postgres ELT Pipeline

-This project automates the end-to-end process of ingesting, transforming, and exporting data using Python, PostgreSQL, and AWS S3.
+This project automates the end-to-end process of ingesting, transforming, and exporting data between Amazon S3 and Postgres Database.
+It utilizes Python for the ingestion and exporting, and SQL for data transformation.

 ## Project Structure